-This radical change in direction has, thirty years later, distilled itself into a cycle of three books which look from a variety of angles at the society of art and science in London in the first half of the nineteenth century
+This radical change in direction has, forty years later, distilled itself into a cycle of four books which look from a variety of angles at the society of art and science in London in the first half of the nineteenth century

 ‘James Hamilton is an outstanding biographer.
 He reveals Turner’s

 world for all its wild contradictions and, like Turner, brings to life

 what the eye cannot see.’

 ‘James Hamilton is a wonderfully energetic writer who in London

 Lights has found a perfect subject in the story of the men and